Here are a selection of our FAQs. If you have any further questions please do not hesitate to contact us .

-As we are a new school we currently have Reception and Year 1 pupils in this school.
+As we are a new school we currently have Reception, Year 1, Year 2 and Year 3 pupils in this school.
 We are a two-form entry school and over the next few years as our pupils move up, we will have pupils aged 4-11 (Reception to Y6).

 How do you apply for a place in Reception?

-You can apply to Kilburn Grange School through your local authority, making sure you select KGS school as your first choice.
+You can apply to Kilburn Grange School through your local authority, making sure you select Kilburn Grange School as your first choice.
 To apply, click here.

 Are there any open days?